Einse57/collaborative-eeg/README.md

 - Real-time annotation synchronization via WebSockets
 - Collaborative editing with instant updates

 ### Manual Setup

 If you prefer to start servers manually:
-### Manual Setup

-If you prefer to start servers manually: